MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/index.md

 To show how to make interoperable plugins, we've created an in-depth walkthrough on how to export a Semantic Kernel plugin as an OpenAI plugin using OpenAI's specification.
 You can find the walkthrough in the [Create and run ChatGPT plugins](./openai-plugins.md) section.

 ### What does a plugin look like?
 At a high-level, a plugin is a group of functions that can be exposed to AI apps and services.
 The functions within plugins can then be orchestrated by an AI application to accomplish user requests.
-Within Semantic Kernel, you can invoke these functions either manually (see [chaining functions](./chaining-functions.md)) or automatically with a [planner](../planners/index.md).
+Within Semantic Kernel, you can invoke these functions either manually or automatically with function calling or [planners](../planners/index.md).

 _Just_ providing functions, however, is not enough to make a plugin.
 To power automatic orchestration with a [planner](../planners/index.md), plugins _also_ need to provide details that semantically describe how they behave.
 Everything from the function's input, output, and side effects need to be described in a way that the AI can understand, otherwise, the planner will provide unexpected results.